 NOTE: This article only applies to APA 6 and MLA 8 in PERRLA Online.
 Click here to see these instructions for APA 7 in PERRLA Online.

-- Enter your paper's information
+- Enter the Citation's information

 - Click Create